gadimbaylisahil/devdocs/docs/books/high-perf-browser-networking.md

 ### Three-way handshake

 All TCP connections starts with 3 way handshake.
 Once the handshake is complete, data can flow between client and server.
-Client can send a packet right after the ACK (last packet of the 3step handshake), and the server `must` wait for ACK before dispatching any data.
+Client can send a packet right after the ACK (last packet of the 3 step handshake), and the server `must` wait for ACK before dispatching any data.

 This means that each connection will have a roundtrip of latency before any data can be transferred.